 I’d be pleasantly surprised if criminal justice or any single part of it were devolved before 2026.

-As for other policy areas, there’ll continue to be calls for some measure of parity with Scotland – particularly greater over control of Welsh natural resources, administration of welfare and expanded taxation powers.
+As for other policy areas, there’ll continue to be calls for some measure of parity with Scotland – particularly greater control of Welsh natural resources, administration of welfare and expanded taxation powers.
 By the end of the next twenty year period, we’ll probably start to feel the full effects of climate change and I’d expect the environment portfolio will become as important in the Senedd as health, education and the economy.
 The distant future is more likely to look like The Expanse than Star Trek.

 I don’t think Westminster will ever allow broadcasting to be devolved – to Wales or Scotland.
 Having said that, I wouldn’t be surprised if the Welsh Government were given the “opportunity” to provide direct grant funding to S4C in a similar way to DCMS -once DCMS funding ends (by 2022) – while devolution of Welsh-language broadcasting is perhaps more likely and fits into the UK’s aforementioned piecemeal, “We’ll give you powers of X as long as you don’t get these associated powers over Y” approach.
 Whether Wales ends up with our own English-language channel (like BBC Scotland) probably depends on BBC Scotland’s success and whether lessons have been learnt from BBC 2W; I wouldn’t get my hopes up.